-FAB may slow the vehicle to a complete stop to try to avoid a potential crash.
-The vehicle will only hold at a stop briefly.
-A firm press of the accelerator pedal will also release FAB.
+AEB may slow the vehicle to a complete stop to try to avoid a potential crash.
+If this happens, AEB may engage the Electric Parking Brake (EPB) to hold the vehicle at a stop.
+Release EPB or firmly press the accelerator pedal.

-FAB may automatically brake the vehicle suddenly in situations where it is unexpected and undesired.
+AEB may automatically brake the vehicle suddenly in situations where it is unexpected and undesired.
 It could respond to a turning vehicle ahead, guardrails, signs, and other non-moving objects.
-To override FAB, firmly press the accelerator pedal, if it is safe to do so.
+To override AEB, firmly press the accelerator pedal, if it is safe to do so.